Things You'll Need

 Continue lining light strands along the roof line, beginning where you left off.
 Plug additional strands into a separate extension cord, rather than creating one continuous strand, if using old-fashioned incandescent bulbs.

-- Only use Christmas lights and extension cords rated for outdoor use.
+Only use only lights and Christmas light extension cords rated for outdoor use.
 Indoor-style lights and cords are not designed to withstand the elements.
 Plug lights or extension cords into an exterior ground-fault interrupter (GFI) outlet with an all-weather protective cover to ensure safety.

 - New Jersey: Putting Up Outdoor Christmas Lights is Easier With Expert Tips for Beauty and Safety